 Naga Fireball Festival - Thailand's Most Mysterious Festival

-The Naga Fireball festival is a unique and fascinating festival celebrated in Thailand.
-In this festival, people gather along a certain 250 km stretch of the Mekong river, to witness glowing red 'fireballs' shoot up into the sky.
+The Naga Fireball Festival is a unique and fascinating festival celebrated in Thailand.
+In this festival, people gather along a certain 250 km stretch of the Mekong River, to witness glowing red 'fireballs' shoot up into the sky.
 The number of fireballs sighted can range from hundreds to thousands.
-The local people attribute this phenomenon to the mythical 'Phaya Nak', a giant serpent which they believe resides within the river.
+The local people attribute this phenomenon to the mythical 'Phaya Nak', a giant serpent that they believe resides within the river.

 Where Will the Naga Fireball Festival Be Held?